Posted on Leave a comment

 Most of us think of OCD as being about obsessively washing hands.
 But weight and food obsessions, body checking, and eating rituals fall well within the spectrum of OCD.
 Many people who have eating disorders have obsessive and compulsive thoughts about food and weight.

 Working with both OCD and an eating disorder involves a combination of therapies.
 Most professionals who work with OCD use exposure therapy.
 They may also use Cognitive Behavioral Therapy (CBT) and/or Dialectical Behavioral Therapy (DBT).
-Both have been shown to be highly effective in treating Anxiety Disorders.
+Both are highly effective in treating Anxiety Disorders.
 If your child has OCD they will likely require ongoing mental health support beyond eating disorder recovery.

-A program called SPACE has been found to be highly effective in reducing symptoms of anxiety, eating issues, and OCD.
+A program called SPACE is highly effective in reducing symptoms of anxiety, eating issues, and OCD.
 SPACE teaches parents how to respond more effectively to anxiety.
 Studies show that teaching parents these skills is as effective as working with the child using CBT.

 ADHD

 Several studies have found a link between ADHD and eating disorders, particularly bulimia.
 The working theory on why this happens is that impulsivity is recognized as a trait for both conditions.
 The treatment for an eating disorder is distinctly different from and may even contradict the treatment for ADHD.
-This is why it’s important that both conditions are considered in treatment.
+This is why both conditions must be considered in treatment.

 For example, treatment may begin either with managing the symptoms of ADHD or managing the symptoms of the eating disorder.
 Often the choice is made based on the experience of the team and the severity of the symptoms.
 ADHD is frequently missed in girls.
 Thus, this underlying condition is often missed in female eating disorder treatment.